HT-2/handwritten-digit-recognition-using-CNN/README.md

 experimenting with alternative architectures (e.g. adding additional filters to learn features and additional hidden layers to learn combinations of features) and with adjusting hyperparameters.

+## Steps:
+Part 1-
+1. Load the EMNIST Letters dataset, and use plt.imshow() to verify that the image data has been loaded correctly and that the corresponding labels are correct.
+2. Apply the network architecture from Chollet’s MNIST notebook to the EMNIST Letters data.
+3. Note the accuracy obtained by that code compared to the previous example from Chollet.
+4. Apply the same architecture to the EMNIST Letters data.